KaleyraVideo/Video-iOS-SDK-Samples-Objc/CallKit-Voip-Example/README.md

-# Bandyer SDK CallKit - Voip Sample
+# Bandyer SDK CallKit - VoIP Sample

-This sample application shows you how it's easy and simple to integrate CallKit and Voip notifications capabilities with Bandyer in your app.
+This sample application shows you how it's easy and simple to integrate CallKit and VoIP notifications capabilities with Bandyer in your app.

+This example is only related to manage CallKit and VoIP notifications.
+For other examples, please visit the [Sample apps index page](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples).

 ## Quickstart